PERSISTLab/BatterylessSim/README.md

 	4) Choose "User Libraries..." in the top right
 	5) Create a new user libary that includes the .jar files from the lib file in this project's directory.

-To run the project in Eclipse, perform the following:
+To run the project in Eclipse, first build the firmware you want to simulate, for example, from the main directory using a terminal / concolse / cmd:

+	cd firmware/moo
+	make

+This should execute without errors or warnings if toolchain is setup correctly.

+Now setup the Run configuration in eclipse, perform the following:

 	1) Go to "Run/Run Configurations" in the menu bar at the top
 	2) Create a new run configuration by clicking the new button in the top left